-You are a carer if you provide regular and substantial unpaid help to someone who cannot manage without your support.
-You may not live in the same house, and you do not have to be related to the person you look after.
+Carers provide regular and substantial unpaid help to someone who cannot manage without their support.
+You don’t have to live in the same house or be related to the person you look after to be a carer.

 The person you care for may be:

 - A frail older person